leviathan/getexceptional-api-wrapper/README.md

-# Getexceptional API Wrapper
+# Exceptional API Wrapper

 ## Intro

-A wrapper on the [Getexceptional](www.getexceptional.com) API for iOS.
-This wrapper uses the device's internet connection to report errors to our getexcetional account.
+A wrapper on the [Exceptional](http://getexceptional.com) API for iOS.
+This wrapper uses the device's internet connection to report errors to your Exceptional account.

 ## Quickstart